Three Queers Winning

 **It’s who I am.

-*You don’t look like the other harp players I’ve seen.
+*You don’t look like the others who play your instrument.

-**I like how I look with shorter hair, and the stylized pantsuits I wear look and feel elegant.
+**I like how I look with shorter hair, and what I wear on stage looks and feels comfortable and elegant.